Liberal Party (Brazil, 2006)

-The Liberal Party (Partido Liberal, PL) is a conservative liberal political party in Brazil.
+The Liberal Party (Partido Liberal, PL) is a far-right political party in Brazil.
 From its foundation in 2006 until 2019, it was called the Party of the Republic (Partido da República, PR).

-The party was founded in 2006 as a merger of the 1985 Liberal Party and the Party of the Reconstruction of the National Order (PRONA), as a big tent, centre-right party, and is considered part of the Centrão, a bloc of parties without consistent ideological orientation that support different sides of the political spectrum in order to gain political privileges.
+The party was founded in 2006 as a merger of the 1985 Liberal Party and the Party of the Reconstruction of the National Order (PRONA), as a big tent, centre-right party, and was considered part of the Centrão, a bloc of parties without consistent ideological orientation that support different sides of the political spectrum in order to gain political privileges.
+As such, it supported the government of Luiz Inácio Lula da Silva and Dilma Rousseff— members of the center-left Workers' Party—and Michel Temer.

 In 2021, it became the base of the then-president of Brazil, Jair Bolsonaro, for the 2022 Brazilian general election.
-This led to many of his supporters joining the party, which thereby became the largest bloc in the National Congress of Brazil.
+This led to many of his supporters joining the party, which thereby became the largest bloc in the National Congress of Brazil, and the Liberal Party took a general shift to the far-right.